suoglu/Fixed-Floating-Point-Adder-Multiplier/README.md

 Designed system was successfully simulated using [`operatorCore_sim.v`](https://github.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/blob/master/Simulation/operatorCore_sim.v) file, which is included in the repository. [`operatorCore_sim.v`](https://github.com/suoglu/Fixed-Floating-Point-Adder-Multiplier/blob/master/Simulation/operatorCore_sim.v) file contains 4 test cases.
 Note that simulation code does not simulate a top module, but the calculation modules.

+---
+### Issues

+`float_multi` module does not work properly when the result of multiplication of two fractions is larger than 2.

+`float_adder` module should be verifed further.